How to Combine Skin-Care Acids and Retinols in Your Routine

 There are a lot of rules and best practices to follow when it comes to skin care.
 One subject in particular that seems to have the masses intrigued is exfoliation.
-Aside from the most common queries being how often should you exfoliate, and what’s the difference between chemical and physical exfoliation, another popular question skin-care experts hear is: Is it safe to use a chemical exfoliator if you’re already using retinol?
+Aside from the most common queries around how often should you exfoliate, and what’s the difference between chemical and physical exfoliation, another popular question skin-care experts hear is: Is it safe to use a chemical exfoliator like an alpha-hydroxy-acid or beta-hydroxy-acid if you’re already using retinol?

-We consulted with friend of Skincare.com, Ted Lain, MD, a board-certified dermatologist and chief medical officer at Sanova Dermatology, to find out the answer.
-But first, let’s review what a retinol and chemical exfoliator do.
+We consulted with Dr. Ted Lain, a board-certified dermatologist, Skincare.com expert and chief medical officer at Sanova Dermatology, to get answers.
+But first, let’s review what a retinol and chemical exfoliator do for your skin.

-So, Is It Safe to Use a Chemical Exfoliator If You’re Already Using Retinol?
+So, Is It Safe to Use an AHA or BHA If You’re Already Using Retinol?

 If you’re new to retinol, you should allow your skin to pass the “adjustment period” before trying to incorporate any additional exfoliating products.